actions/actions-runner-controller/CONTRIBUTING.md

 1. Navigate to the [actions-runner-controller/releases](https://github.com/actions-runner-controller/releases) repository
 2. Trigger [the release-runners.yaml](https://github.com/actions-runner-controller/releases/actions/workflows/release-runners.yaml) workflow.
+   1. The list of input prameters for this workflow is defined in the table below (always inspect the workflow file for the latest version)

 <!-- Table of Paramters -->
 | Parameter                        | Description                                                                                                                                                                                                                         | Default       |